top of page

 We will not follow a particular text but most of what we will cover appears in Stichtenoth' Algebraic Function Fields and Codes.
 Combined with the seminar portion of the course, we will cover a significant part of this book.
 I will also partially follow Dan Haran's lecture notes, though these are in Hebrew (which, honestly, is easier to learn than algebraic geometry codes).

 Some recommended literature that we will not directly follow is Lorenzini's marvellous An Invitation to Arithmetic Geometry, and Morandi's lecture notes.
+Also highly recommended books are Algebraic Goemetric Codes: Basic Notions and its followup Algebraic Geometry Codes: Advanced Chapters by Tsfasman, Vladut and Nogin.
+Another book which may interest you is Schmidt's classical Equations Over Finite Fields - An Elementary Approach.

 Video lectures